 Of course, humans are not absent from the corporation's workings.
 There are definitely humans toiling away inside corporate buildings.
 So, let's look inside the corporation and examine its command structure.

-In the corporation, the public are the workers.
+In a corporation, the public are the workers.
 They have virtually no say over its operations and answer to managers.
 The managers also have very little say and answer to the officers (the so-called "C-suite" of CEOs, CFOs, and so on).
 Those officers do have some say, but they must ultimately answer to the Board of Directors.
 The board's primary job is to protect the shareholders' investments.
 And, in publicly traded companies, the shareholders are... the public.
 So, we've come full circle:

 Public (general) ➜ Workers ➜ Managers ➜ Officers ➜ Board ➜ Public (investors)